IFRS 16 Disclosure Requirements

 2

-• Lease liability carrying amount (current and non-current)
+• Lease liability carrying amount (current/non-current split per IAS 1)

-• Line items containing ROU assets/lease liabilities if not separate
+• Line items containing ROU assets/lease liabilities if not presented separately (IFRS 16.47)

 3